 Today I didn’t tweet about anything that would’ve qualified me as a good target for the following, but I got something that drew my attention — a re-tweet entitled “5,000 Coupon Codes.”
 Naturally, I clicked the link, and found a truly giant list of deals’ descriptions from hundreds of merchants.
 (Advice #1: Don’t overwhelm the end user by posting thousands of deals on the same page; categorize your deals by merchant name, theme, holiday, or something… Make it convenient!)
 By having a closer look I’ve found the majority of “claim coupon” coupons to be going through GoldenCan URLs, and some through DataFeedFile ones, both being automated datafeed-import tools that also support coupon feeds.
 (Advice #2: Cloak affiliate URLs if you don’t want to fall an easy prey of a site scraper.)
 Upon doing a bit of additional research, I saw the same tweet re-tweeted 5 more times, and some of the people who re-tweeted it had no idea they were re-tweeting someone’s list of affiliate links.

 Can everyone see the drastic difference between the yesterday’s link I’ve received from @Jangro via Twitter, and the one I have received today?
 One cared, provided genuine advice and added value.
 The other one, in my opinion, simply looked for some easy cash.

-With time more and more affiliates will be using Twitter for the promotion of their links.
-If you are an affiliate and you ever look into marketing on Twitter, I highly advise you to do it resposibly, and treat the recipients of your posts (and potential recipients through re-tweets) as you would want to be treated yoursef.
+With time, more and more affiliates will be using Twitter for the promotion of their links.
+If you are an affiliate and you ever look into marketing on Twitter, I highly advise you to do it responsibly, and treat the recipients of your posts (and potential recipients through re-tweets) as you would want to be treated yourself.
 Add value!